chroma-core/chroma/examples/gemini-genai/README.md

 # Chat with your documents

 This folder contains a (very) minimal, self-contained example of how to make an application to chat with your documents, using Chroma and Google Gemini's google.genai API.
-It uses the 2022 and 2023 U.S state of the union addresses as example documents.
+It uses the 2022 and 2023 U.S. State of the Union addresses as example documents.

+See `examples/gemini` for a similar script example using Google's older google.generativeai API.

 ## How it works